Australian Privacy Act | Data Classification

 Text

-The main focus of this amendment is to make sure users are notified when their data has been compromised in a data breach.
-Organizations will need to make sure that those affected, as well as the information commissioner, are informed within 30 days of a data breach occurring.
+Organisations must be aware of any changes that may occur due to these consultations.
+For now, though, the focus is to notify users when their data has been compromised in a data breach.
+Organisations will need to inform those affected and the information commissioner within 30 days of a data breach occurring.

 Failure to report a breach can lead to fines of up to $1.8 million for organizations or $360,000 for individuals.